3-shake/alert-menta/README.md

 ```
 ## Contribution
 We welcome you.
 Please submit pull requests to the develop branch.
+See [Branch strategy](https://github.com/3-shake/alert-menta/wiki/Branch-strategy) for more information.